modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 “Both Nobel Laureates of 2012 have been able to map the quantum cat-state when it encounters outside world.
 They have devised creative experiments and managed to show in great detail how the act of measuring actually causes the quantum state to collapse and loose its superposition character.
 Instead of Schrödinger’s cat, Haroche and Wineland trap quantum particles and put them in cat-like superposition states.
 These quantum objects are not really macroscopic as a cat, but they are still quite large by quantum standards.”

 “Inside Haroche’s cavity microwave photons are put in cat-like states with opposite phases at the same time, like a stopwatch with a needle that spins both clockwise and counterclockwise simultaneously.
-The microwave field inside the cavity is then probed with Rydberg atoms.
-The result is another unintelligible quantum effect called entanglement.
+The microwave field inside the cavity is then probed with [Rydberg atoms](https://en.wikipedia.org/wiki/Rydberg_atom).
+The result is another unintelligible quantum effect called [entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).
 Entanglement has also been described by Erwin Schrödinger and can occur between two or more quantum particles that have no direct contact but still can read and affect the properties of each other.
 Entanglement of the microwave field and Rydberg atoms allowed Haroche to map the life and death of the cat-like state inside his cavity, following it step by step, atom by atom, as it underwent a transition from the quantum superposition of states to a well defined state of classical physics.”

 ### On the verge of a new computer revolution.

-“A possible application of ion traps that many scientists dream of is the quantum computer.
+“A possible application of ion traps that many scientists dream of is the [quantum computer](https://en.wikipedia.org/wiki/Quantum_computing).
 In present-day classical computers the smallest unit of information is a bit that takes the value of either 1 or 0.
 In a quantum computer, however, the basic unit of information – a quantum bit or qubit – can be 1 and 0 at the same time.
 Two quantum bits can simultaneously take on four values – 00, 01, 10 and 11 – and each additional qubit doubles the amount of possible states.
 For n quantum bits there are $2^n$ possible states, and a quantum computer of only 300 qubits could hold $2^{300}$ values simultaneously, more than the number of atoms in the universe.”

 “Wineland’s group was the first in the world to demonstrate a quantum operation with two quantum bits.
 Since control operations have already been achieved with a few qubits, there is in principle no reason to believe that it should not be possible to achieve such operations with many more qubits.
 However, to build such a quantum computer is an enormous practical challenge.
 One has to satisfy two opposing requirements: the qubits need to be adequately isolated from their environment in order not to destroy their quantum properties, yet they must also be able to communicate with the outside world in order to pass on the results of their calculations.” ….

 ### New clocks.

 “David Wineland and his team of researchers have also used ions in a trap to build a clock that is a hundred times more precise than the caesium-based atomic clocks which are currently the standard for our measurement of time.
 Time is kept by setting, or synchronizing all clocks against one standard.
 Caesium clocks operate in the microwave range whereas Wineland’s ion clocks use visible light – hence their name: optical clocks.
 An optical clock can consist of just one ion or two ions in a trap.
 With two ions, one is used as the clock and the other is used to read the clock without destroying its state, or causing it to miss a tick.
-The precision of an optical clock is better than one part in $10^{17}$, which means that if one had started to measure time at the beginning of the universe in the Big Bang about 14 billion years ago, the optical clock would only have been off by about five seconds today.”
+The precision of an optical clock is better than one part in $10^{17}$, which means that if one had started to measure time at the beginning of the universe in the [Big Bang](https://en.wikipedia.org/wiki/Big_Bang) about 14 billion years ago, the optical clock would only have been off by about five seconds today.”

 For more advanced explanations consult Scientific background: *Measuring and manipulating individual quantum systems.*

 Next, for each laureate we quote the section Work and the title and subtitles of their lectures.

-!!! tip "2012 Physics Nobel Prize awarded to Haroche."

 WORK: “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the 1980s, Serge Haroche has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Haroche has been able to capture photons using another kind of trap–two mirrors which they can bounce between.
 This device allowed Haroche to study the photons by passing atoms through the trap.”

 MLA style: Serge Haroche – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/2012/haroche/facts/

 NOBEL LECTURE: *Controlling Photons in a Box and Exploring the Quantum to Classical Boundary* by Haroche.

 - Control of single particles in a quantum world
 - A personal account of the early days of cavity quantum electrodynamics
 - Counting photons without destroying them: a new photon box and circular rydberg atoms
 - Quantum feedback
 - Field state reconstruction
 - Schrödinger cat states of light and decoherence studies
 - Quantum information in cavity qed
 - Perspectives for the work of ens
 - Relation to other domains in quantum information science
 - Acknowledgments

 MLA style: Serge Haroche – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 28 May 2023. https://www.nobelprize.org/prizes/physics/2012/haroche/lecture/

-!!! tip "2012 Physics Nobel Prize awarded to Wineland."

 WORK: “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the late 1970s, David Wineland has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Using electric fields, Wineland has successfully captured electrically charged atoms, or ions, in a kind of trap and studied them with the help of small packets of light, or photons.”

 MLA style: David J. Wineland – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/2012/wineland/facts/

 NOBEL LECTURE: *Superposition, Entanglement, and Raising Schrödinger’s Cat* by Wineland.

 - Introduction
 - Some early steps towards quantum control
 - Controlling the quantum levels of individual trapped ions
 - Manipulating ion motion at the quantum level
 - Schrödinger’s cat
 - Enter quantum information<br>
     Quantum simulation<br>
     Spectroscopy and quantum metrology
 - Summary
 - Acknowledgements

 MLA style: David J. Wineland – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 28 May 2023. https://www.nobelprize.org/prizes/physics/2012/wineland/lecture/

 ***